Comonadic Coalgebras and Bousfield Localization: Application to Comodules and Coalgebras in (Localized) Spectra

 \subsection{Smashing Localizations on Localized Spectra Preserve Comodules}

 Fix a prime $p$, and suppose $\sS$ is the $p$-localization of $\Spinj$.
-For an arbitrary but fixed $D \in \sS$, suppose $\M$ is the $D$-localization of $\sS$.
-The category $\M$ is still a simplicial combinatorial model category with all objects cofibrant.
-Well-studied examples of such localized categories of spectra $\M$ and smashing localizations on $\M$ include the following cases: \begin{itemize} \item $D$ is the Morava theories $E(n)$ or $K(n)$ \cite{hovey-strickland}; \item $D$ is the wedge $\bigvee_{n \geq 0} K(n)$, the Eilenberg-Mac Lane spectrum $H\mathbb{F}_p$, or the Brown-Comenetz dual $IS^0$ of the sphere spectrum \cite{wolcott}. \end{itemize}
+For an arbitrary but fixed $E \in \sS$, suppose $\M$ is the $E$-localization of $\sS$.
+We do not assume that $L_E$ is smashing.
+The category $\M$ is still a simplicial combinatorial model category with all objects cofibrant by Remark \ref{remark:cof-between-cof-obj}.
+Well-studied examples of such localized categories of spectra $\M$ and smashing localizations on $\M$ include the following cases: \begin{itemize} \item $E$ is the Morava theories $E(n)$ or $K(n)$ \cite{hovey-strickland}; \item $E$ is the wedge $\bigvee_{n \geq 0} K(n)$, the Eilenberg-Mac Lane spectrum $H\mathbb{F}_p$, or the Brown-Comenetz dual $IS^0$ of the sphere spectrum \cite{wolcott}. \end{itemize}

 For a comonoid $B$ in $\M$, the same discussion as in Sections \ref{sp.comodule.coalg} and \ref{sec:smashing-comodule} apply.
 Indeed, the same proof as in \cite{hkrs} Theorem 5.0.3 (which deals with $\Spinj$ instead of $\M$) implies the category $\Comod(B;\M)$ of right $B$-comodules in $\M$ admits a left-induced model structure via the forgetful-cofree adjunction